grycap/minicon/README.md

 ### Use case: FFMPEG
 **TL;DR:** The size of a common _Ubuntu+FFMPEG_ image is about 387Mb., but if you apply **minicon** on that image, you will get a working _ffmpeg_ container whose size is only about 119Mb.

 Imagine that you want to run the latest version of the app _ffmpeg_ to convert your video files.
-The usual way to proceed will consist of
+The usual way to proceed will consist of:

 1. Creating a Docker file with a content like the next one: